-Salmon & Trout Conservation UK (S&TC) was established in 1903 (as the Salmon & Trout Association (S&TA)) to address the damage done to our rivers by the polluting effects of the Industrial Revolution.
-Since then, S&TC has worked to protect fisheries, fish stocks and the aquatic environment for current and future generations - whether of anglers or the wider public.
-In March 2008, the S&TC was granted charitable status, primarily because we were able to show that the benefits of our work went far wider than just our membership or historic target audience.
-Public benefit is a major focus, in that S&TC's charitable objectives permit the use of its professional influencing and scientific skills to address all issues affecting the management and protection of salmonid and other fish species of UK origin, as well as the water, and the environment upon which all aquatic life depends.
-In benefitting fisheries, it also benefits everyone who has an interest in the current and future wellbeing of our rivers, lakes and wetlands and the many varieties of wildlife they support.
-S&TC's public benefit has been enhanced since 2009 by membership of, and contribution to, the Wildlife & Countryside Link, an umbrella group of 36 environmental charities with a combined membership of over 8 million people, and its sister organisation in Wales, Welsh Environment Link (WEL).
+WildFish was established in 1903 (originally as the Salmon & Trout Association, then Salmon & Trout Conservation) to address the damage done to our rivers by the polluting effects of the Industrial Revolution.
+Since then, WildFish has worked to protect fisheries, fish stocks and the aquatic environment for current and future generations - whether of anglers or the wider public.
+In March 2008, WildFish was granted charitable status, primarily because we were able to show that the benefits of our work went far wider than just our membership or historic target audience.
+Public benefit is a major focus, in that WildFish's charitable objectives permit the use of its professional influencing and scientific skills to address all issues affecting the management and protection of salmonid and other fish species of UK origin, as well as the water, and the environment upon which all aquatic life depends.
+It benefits everyone who has an interest in the current and future wellbeing of our rivers, lakes and wetlands and the many varieties of wildlife they support.
+WildFish's public benefit has been enhanced since 2009 by membership of, and contribution to, the Wildlife & Countryside Link, an umbrella group of 68 environmental charities with a combined membership of over 8 million people, and its sister organisation in Wales, Welsh Environment Link.

-We support all our policies with sound, peer-reviewed science, either from our Scientific Department or through our numerous partnerships with other like-minded organisations, and, if needed, legal advice.
+We support all our policies with sound, peer-reviewed science, either from our own resources or through our numerous partnerships with other like-minded organisations, and, if needed, legal advice.
 These are both vital factors in contemporary policy and decision-making processes; the first to ensure that our conclusions are backed by credible science, and the second to remind Governments and agencies of their statutory responsibilities towards the aquatic environment and fish stock conservation.

-S&TC also has a long history of educating people from all backgrounds and ages, not only in learning how to fish but also in a broad understanding of the aquatic environment.
+WildFish also has a long history of educating people from all backgrounds and ages, not only in learning how to fish but also in a broad understanding of the aquatic environment.
 Through our SmartRivers initiative, we train volunteer citizen scientists to monitor and identify aquatic invertebrates to species level, thereby allowing them to analyse the water quality in their local rivers and gauge the health of their ecosystems.
 We publish educational books and literature, both in hard copy and on our web site.
 We believe this has important social as well as environmental benefits to the public who will benefit from a greater understanding of the issues involved in the aquatic environment.
 As a result, they will have a better appreciation in their personal lives of the importance of a healthy environment and how they can help achieve it.